splunk/observability-workshop/content/en/s4r/8-synthetics/1-synthetics-dashboard.md

   ![Transaction Filter](../images/synthetics-transaction-filter.png)
 * Look at the legend and note the color of **First byte time - Page 4**.
 * Select the highest data point for **First byte time - Page 4**.
 * A new pane will slide in from the right.
 Note the time at the top of the pane.
-Find this time in the list and click on it.
+Find this time in the list and click on it as this is the slowest test result.
   ![Multiple Runs](../images/synthetics-multiple-runs.png)
 {{% /notice %}}